 Fillings are one of the most common treatments offered by general dentists.
 The reason for this is fillings are very versatile and have many different implications in dentistry.
 Here’s a look at some dental conditions which can be treated with fillings:

 Fixing dental cavities

-Fillings are used to fix teeth which are damaged by cavities.
-When a tooth develops a cavity, the cavity will continue to become larger unless your dentist intervenes.
-Once dentist removes the cavity, there is a large hole left behind.
-This hole needs to be filled with appropriate filling material.
-Placing a filling will protect your tooth against further damage and avoids the need for root canal or crown.
+The most common use for dental fillings is repairing tooth cavities.
+When a tooth develops a cavity, it will never go away.
+Dental cavities continue becoming larger and getting closer to your tooth nerve unless your dentist fix them.
+Once your dentist removes the tooth decay, there will be a large hole left behind.
+This hole is now filled with fillings such as white or silver (Amlagam) fillings.
+Placing a filling protects your tooth against further damage and avoids the need for root canal, crown or possible tooth loss.

 Teeth with small cracks

 Dental fillings can also be used to fix cracks and fractured teeth.
 Your dentist will remove these fracture lines and replace the missing tooth structure with white or silver (Amalgam) fillings.
 Fillings are an excellent choice for repairing smaller cracks or fractures.
 However, larger cracks and fractures typically can not be fixed with a filling.
 Larger cracks and fracture typically require a crown or other more extensive restorative options.

 Fillings can also be used for certain cosmetic dentistry procedures.
 For instance, dental bonding and composite veneers can be placed on your front teeth to enhance the appearance of your smile.
 White fillings can be placed on your front teeth to fix stains, discolorations and other cosmetic defects.
 They can even be used to close small gaps in between your teeth.